Welcome to today's edition of the Rush 24-7 podcast.

 He was living in Athens.

-He had his home in his he was actually the consul, the Portuguese consul in Athens, and he had his place attacked uh and destroyed by an anti-Semitic mob, including the sons of a government minister, and they plundered his home and they took all his stuff.
+And he had his place attacked and destroyed by an anti-Semitic mob, including the sons of a government minister.

 And he did take action.

-And his point was that i if wherever you are, even if you're just some Portuguese Jew who happens to be born in Gibraltar, if you are a British subject anywhere on the planet, the strong arm of Britannia is always with you.
+And his point was that wherever you are, even if you're just some Portuguese Jew who happens to be born in Gibraltar, if you are a British subject anywhere on the planet, the strong arm of Britannia is always with you.

 Yes, Rush will be back tomorrow.

-That's uh heat wave, isn't it?
+That's heat wave, isn't it?

 Heat wave.

-Uh yeah, I haven't heard that in ages.
+Yeah, I haven't heard that in ages.

-The merciful judge, one Abbas Mohammed Al Khalifa, has ruled that she will be allowed to give birth before she's executed, because she's like eight and a half months pregnant.
+The merciful judge, one Abbas Mohammed Al Khalifa, has ruled that she will be allowed to give birth before she's executed because she's like eight and a half months pregnant.

-The baby is a US citizen.
+The baby is a U.S. citizen.

 This woman who's shackled, by the way, she's eight and a half months pregnant.

-Uh you think about that, uh any any any anybody here, eight and a half months, and you're shackled to a wall.
+Anybody, eight and a half months, and you're shackled to a wall.

-Eight and a half months, she's shackled to a wall in Khartoum.
+She's shackled to a wall in Khartoum.

 Judge Abbas Mohammed Al Khalifa has said she'll be allowed to give birth before she's executed.